 Financial statements can provide a great deal of information about your business including performance, efficiency, margins and even areas of opportunity and improvement.It’s similar to a roadmap that can reveal if your product/service mix is optimized, insights on profit margins and where you are spending and investing resources.
 Unfortunately, since most business owners don’t realize their accounting software can provide these insights they don’t know to ask for them.
 The result can be that the full benefit of the financial reporting process is missed because management is bereft of the information needed to make well-informed decisions.

 Reconciling involves going line-by-line through your business records or program and comparing them with your bank statement to be sure there are no discrepancies.
 Reconciling your ledger at least once a month, along with more thorough quarterly and annual reports, will help you keep track of all income and expenses going through your bank account to gain a clearer understanding of your financial picture, avoid forgetting an item or the specifics of an expense, highlight weaknesses in your processes that need to be addressed and avoid or detect any fraudulent activity.

 #3 Trying to Do It Yourself

 Once your business starts growing, the possibility of missing certain data or a critical step increases dramatically.
-There are many ways an outsourced bookkeeper can keep your finances on track, including offering valuable tax planning advice, managing tasks like payroll and accounts payable and streamlining processes to help you focus solely on service and product development, marketing and other important business matters.
+There are many ways an outsourced bookkeeper can keep your finances on track, including offering valuable tax planning advice, managing tasks like payroll and accounts payable, and streamlining processes to help you focus solely on service and product development, marketing, and other important business matters.
 Beyond this, since these professionals work with dozens of companies they have often have access to best practices and information on emerging trends that others do not.
-This means they can bring unique insight to the process that others are often unable to offer.
+This means they can bring unique insight into the process that others are often unable to offer.